StaticJsCMS/static-cms/website/content/docs/configuration-options.md

 The `backend` option specifies how to access the content for your site, including authentication.
 Full details and code samples can be found in [Backends](/docs/backends-overview).

-**Note**: no matter where you access Simple CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Simple CMS config.yml file.
+**Note**: no matter where you access Static CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Static CMS config.yml file.
 This means that content fetched in the admin UI will match the content in the repository, which may be different from your locally running site.
 It also means that content saved using the admin UI will save directly to the hosted repository, even if you're running the UI locally or in staging.
 If you want to have your local CMS write to a local repository, try the `local_backend` setting, [currently in beta](/docs/beta-features/#working-with-a-local-git-repository).

 ## Media and Public Folders

-Simple CMS users can upload files to your repository using the Media Gallery.
+Static CMS users can upload files to your repository using the Media Gallery.
 The following settings specify where these files are saved, and where they can be accessed on your built site.

 ### Media Folder